A-N-M-Noor/LazyGo_WRO2025/README.md

 ## Components and Hardware

 Our bot is equipped with various components that support its autonomous functionality.
-The table below summarizes each module with a concise role and assumed mounting approach (you can later refine any mounting notes):
+The table below summarizes each module with a concise role and mounting approach:

 <table>
   <thead>